GLOSSARY: KLÖCKNER & CO DIGITAL STRATEGY

 Contractual agreement based on an underlying value (e.g., reference interest rate, securities prices, foreign exchange rates) and a nominal amount.
 Little or no payment is necessary at the time the agreement is concluded.

 An approach aimed at resolving problems and developing new ideas.
 The goal is to find solutions that work best from a user/ customer perspective.
 The development process is generally carried out in heterogeneous groups and includes the following phases: understanding, observation, synthesis, idea development, creating a prototype and testing.

-The DigiBook helps Klöckner & Co employees to understand the company’s digitalization strategy.
-An explanatory reference work, it is published primarily in print.
+The DigiBook helps employees at Klöckner & Co understand the company's digitization strategy.
+This explanatory book is published in print and digital format.

 Describes the reduction in amount earned per share in an investment due to an increase in the total number of shares (e.g., due to convertible bonds).
 As the number of shares outstanding increases the proportional share embodied in each share decreases (i.e., dilutes).

 Discounted Cash Flow Method (DCF)

 Valuation technique used to estimate the value of individual assets or group of assets.
 Under the approach all future cash flows are discounted to their present value as of the valuation date.
 The interest rate is determined using the Capital Asset Pricing Model (CAPM), a widely known approach in the financial asset portfolio theory.

 Innovation with the potential to replace existing technologies, products or services.
 Example of a disruptive technology: digital photography which almost completely replaced analog cameras.